Brightcove: Brightcove Studio

 The Brightcove Studio was home to the Brightcove Internet TV platform.
 Geared toward professional video publishers, the studio was used to create, customize, distribute, and monetize video player widgets.
 Videos, lineups, players, and online channels were all created and managed through a content management system called the Brightcove Console, an Adobe Flex-based internet application.
 Monetization was achieved through video sales and advertising.

-Former services

 Brightcove.tv

 Brightcove.tv was a video website dedicated to promoting Brightcove content.
 Every publisher who created a Brightcove account was assigned a channel, their own page on Brightcove.tv.

 Publishers could customize their channel through the Brightcove Console.
 Simple details like the channel's name, logo, and description could be updated in the user's profile.
 The content of a channel was defined by changing the settings of individual titles, lineups, and players to allow distribution and promotion on Brightcove.tv.

 On December 17, 2008, Brightcove shut down Brightcove Network accounts that had not been upgraded to paid Brightcove platform accounts.
 At the same time, they shut down the Brightcove.TV website (which is separate from the corporate Brightcove website).